-We find warming trends for both TXx and TNx over large parts of the western Asia (WA) and western Europe (WE) regions (Figs. 5a, d and 6a, d).
-The warming of TXx over most of the WA region (often greater than 3 °C 40 yr-1) is primarily due to the thermodynamic component with an additional and substantial contribution from the dynamic component north of the Black and Caspian Seas (Fig. 5b-c).
+We find warming trends for both TXx and TNx over large parts of the western Asian (WA) and western European (WE) regions (Figs. 5a, d and 6a, d).
+The warming of TXx over most of the WA region (often greater than $3 \,^{\circ}$ C every 40 years) is primarily due to the thermodynamic component with an additional and substantial contribution from the dynamic component north of the Black and Caspian seas (Fig. 5b-c).
 Both thermodynamic and dynamic components contribute to the lack of statistical significance and small amplitude of the TXx trends found in the northeastern part of the WA region.
-Warming trends in TNx are statistically significant only in a small region located south of the Black Sea while the eastern

-- 430 part of the WA region exhibits significant cooling with contribution from both components (Fig. 5d-f).
-In addition, the lack of significant TNx trends over most of the WA region results from opposite effects from the thermodynamic (cooling) and dynamic (warming) component.
+Warming trends in TNx are statistically significant only in a small region located south of the Black Sea while the eastern part of the WA region exhibits significant cooling with contribution from both components (Fig. 5d-f).
+In addition, the lack of significant TNx trends over most of the WA region results from opposite effects from the thermodynamic (cooling) and dynamic (warming) components.
 This contrasts with the TXx case, supporting the existence of different processes governing the changes in TXx and TNx.
-For instance, clear-sky conditions often associated with subsiding motions near the central region of blocking patterns have opposite radiative effects on TX and TN: on one hand, they enhance daytime solar heating - 435 leading to TX increase, and on the other hand, they also enhance nighttime longwave cooling leading to a TN decrease.
-Assuming that a substantial fraction of the dynamical component is related to the increased occurrence (and/or persistence) of blocking patterns during recent decades (Horton et al., 2015), one would expect a reduced amplitude of TNx changes compared with that of TXx changes in regions where these circulation changes have occurred.
-However, the eastern part of the WA region shows the opposite sign (cooling) with large amplitude for the TNx trend compared with that of TXx.
-Whether - 440 this is a real signal or not is further discussed below in light of observational uncertainty.
-Finally, we have checked that omitting year 2010 has little influence on the raw TXx and TNx trend pattern and statistical significance, suggesting that the long-term signal is robust and not influenced by the exceptionally warm 2010 summer.
+For instance, clear-sky conditions often associated with subsiding motions near the central region of blocking patterns have opposite radiative effects on TX and TN: on the one hand, they enhance daytime solar heating, leading to TX increase, and on the other hand, they also enhance nighttime longwave cooling, leading to a TN decrease.
+Assuming that a substantial fraction of the dynamical component is related to the increased occurrence (and/or persistence) of blocking patterns during recent decades (Horton et al., 2015), one would expect a reduced amplitude of TNx changes compared with that

-445 Figure 5: Summer temperature extremes: 1979-2018 trend maps for western Asia based on BERK (trend unit is $^{\circ}$ C 40 yrs $^{-1}$, shading): (a-c) TXx raw trend, TXx thermodynamic and dynamic component trends. (d-f) TNx raw trend, TNx thermodynamic and dynamic component trends.
-The trend detection is estimated using the non-parametric Mann-Kendall test and the linear trend slope is computed based on the Theil-Sen estimator.
+Figure 5.
+Summer temperature extremes: 1979-2018 trend maps for western Asia based on BERK (trend unit is degrees Celsius every 40 years, shading): (a-c) TXx raw trend and TXx thermodynamic and dynamic component trends. (d-f) TNx raw trend and TNx thermodynamic and dynamic component trends.
+The trend detection is estimated using the non-parametric Mann-Kendall test, and the linear trend slope is computed based on the Theil-Sen estimator.
 In (a, d), stippling indicates locations where the raw trend is not significant at the 5 % level.